 Call for Abstract

-3rd International Conference on Infection Control and Prevention , will be organized around the theme “To Safeguard Public Health”
+3rd International Conference on Infection, Disease Control and Prevention , will be organized around the theme “To Safeguard Public Health”

 Infection Control 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Infection Control 2018